Shopping

 I try to picture her day.

+That is usually where the answer begins.
 From there, I look for small gaps.
 Not big problems, just small things that could make her day a little easier, a little softer, or a little more comfortable.

 Then I decide what kind of gift feels right.
 Sometimes it makes sense to choose something practical that she will use immediately.
 Other times, it feels better to give something that creates a moment instead of solving something.